LMH01/MGT2_Mod_Tool/docs/documentation_for_mod_creators.md

 Once the user made a selection it is checked if all assets folders are available and if all **dependencies** are satisfied.

 If every check is passed the **mods are constructed** to be added to the game.
-This step can **fail** when specific data entries are missing from the mod file.
+This step can **fail** when specific data entries are missing from the mod file or when pictures are not found in the assets folder.
 Failing means that the whole import process is canceled.

 If everything went properly the mods have been added to the game.